camunda/camunda-docs-manual/content/update/minor/71-to-72/jboss.md

 As an alternative, process application developers can migrate script code by replacing all implicit declarations of process variables in their scripts with an explicit call to `execution.setVariable('varName', 'value')`.

-## 3. Configure Optional Camunda BPM Modules
+## 3. Configure Optional Camunda Platform Modules

-In addition, there are modules for Camunda Connect, Camunda Spin, the Freemarker template language and Groovy scripting that extend the Camunda BPM functionality.
+In addition, there are modules for Camunda Connect, Camunda Spin, the Freemarker template language and Groovy scripting that extend the Camunda Platform functionality.
 Since all these artifacts add new functionality, the following steps are not required for migration.

 ## Camunda Connect